vtex-apps/minicart/README.md

 :construction: :construction: :construction:

 #### Configuration
-You can check all props of minicart that can change their behavior and interface.
+Through the Storefront you can change the behavior and interface of minicart.
+But, you also can make adjusts in your theme app, like [Dreamstore](https://github.com/vtex-apps/dreamstore/blob/master/store/blocks.json) does.

 | Prop name          | Type       | Description                                                                 |